NGDBench: Towards Neural Graph Data Management: NGDBench

+This task evaluates whether a model can answer analytical queries over imperfect observed data while recovering the intended latent information.

-Given a natural language query $q$ and the noisy graph context $\tilde{\mathcal{G}}$, the query model $f_\theta$ must generate a response $\hat{a}$ or a formal query language statement (e.g., Cypher).
-The objective is to minimize the semantic discrepancy between the model's output and the execution result on the ground truth graph.
-Formally, the objective is:
+\paragraph{Problem Definition.} Let $\mathcal{G}^*$ denote the clean latent graph, and let $\tilde{\mathcal{G}}=\Phi(\mathcal{G}^*)$ be the observed graph generated by a perturbation function $\Phi$.
+Given a natural language query $q$ and the observed graph context $\tilde{\mathcal{G}}$, a model $f_\theta$ produces either a direct answer or a formal query such as Cypher.
+The target answer is obtained by executing the query logic on the clean graph:

-where $\text{Exec}(\cdot)$ represents the deterministic execution of the query logic on the clean graph, and $\mathcal{L}$ is the evaluation metric (e.g. F1-score).
-This task specifically challenges the model to infer latent valid structures within $\tilde{\mathcal{G}}$ despite the noise introduced by $\Phi$.
+The objective is to minimize the discrepancy between the model prediction and the clean-graph answer:

+where $\mathcal{L}$ denotes the task-specific evaluation metric, such as F1 score, accuracy, or relative error.
+This task tests whether models can reason beyond noisy observations rather than merely querying the perturbed graph.